openstack/glance/doc/source/controllingservers.rst

 Here is an example showing how you can manually start the ``glance-api`` server and ``glance-registry`` in a shell.::

-  $ sudo glance-api glance-api.conf --debug &
+  $ sudo glance-api --config-file glance-api.conf --debug &
   jsuh@mc-ats1:~$ 2011-04-13 14:50:12    DEBUG [glance-api] ********************************************************************************
   2011-04-13 14:50:12    DEBUG [glance-api] Configuration options gathered from config file:
   2011-04-13 14:50:12    DEBUG [glance-api] /home/jsuh/glance-api.conf